Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 - To define appropriate shippers/processing/temperature based on the devices and assay requirements, and confirm requisition requirements;

 - To identify strategic partners in terms of logistical expertise, e.g. global couriers;

 - To identify countries to test devices in and confirm regulatory requirements for self-collections or collections by caretaker and shipping of devices;

-- To define needed support for use of devices and train participants on devices; to identify telehealth partners e.g. for identification verification;
+- To define the support need for the use of devices and training participants on devices; to identify telehealth partners, e.g., for identification verification;

 - To identify the best ways to integrate the new data with existing electronic medical records and medical decision frameworks;